carsonchan96/project-team-b/README.md

 * Task4: This repo uses Github to host a mini-website and includes a code snippet written in **C**.

-* Task5: Promote our work to everyone!
+* Task5: Promote our work in CSCI3250 organization!

 ## Code
 ```c